Briggsc28/briggsc28.github.io/_posts/2015-08-23-Migrate-from-nuGet-to-Bower.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WigizERVWtc" frameborder="0" allowfullscreen></iframe>

 By using this extension, there's no need to stress when installing front end packages.
 Due to it automatically creating the required JSON configuration files.
 The files created by Package Installer will in turn be read by NPM and Bower respectively.
+To automatically locate, download and install the required package. <br><br>If you are using Package Installer, please install the following and than skip to Step 3:<br><br>Add the following from NPM:
+* gulp
+* gulp-bower
+* gulp-config
+* gulp-tsd

-To automatically locate, download and install the required package. <br><br>If you are using Package Installer, please skip to Step 3.<br><br>For completeness, in this blog post I have included  a step by step guide to the process without using Package Installer.
+For completeness, in this blog post I have included  a step by step guide to the process without using Package Installer.

 ### 1. Add Gulp (package.json)